3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/click_events.md

    and appends it to the DOM in the `<div class="information">`.
 3. Button three, when clicked, should remove the `p` tag from the DOM

-## Using Objects to store our game logic!

-The final concept we are going to talk about today is how we can construct a game!
-You all have a ton of new skills!
-Between all of your new layout and css skills, your knowledge of the DOM, and your burgeoning knowledge of Vanilla JS and logic, you have the ability to start making your own small games.

-I'm going to build a small trivia game in front of you that you will be able to reference as you move into tonight's homework!